More Crap: Plot

 Randy becomes despondent over the loss of his record, before his friends convince him to train to reclaim the position.
 After three weeks of eating, an ultrasound reveals his feces to have reached up to 14 courics in weight.
 Bono successfully demands that Randy be required to defecate at the headquarters in Zürich.
 In response, Randy's son Stan visits Bono's mansion and tries to appeal to him, noting Bono's overt success in comparison to Randy's failures.
 However, an indignant Bono refuses to be "number two" at anything.
 Bono's butler reveals to Stan that Randy may die if he defecates.
 As they head towards Zürich, the butler explains that no one has ever survived defecating in such large amounts.
-He further explains to Stan that Bono set his record in 1960, the year of his birth; Stan determines that Bono is not the record holder, but the record itself.
+He further explains to Stan that Bono set his record in 1960, the year of his birth; Stan realizes that Bono is not the record holder, but the record itself.

-Everyone is gathered in Zürich, where the institute's leader, Sir Orloff Broloff, confirms Stan's claim; he reveals that he defecated Bono in 1960, and his pride was such that he raised him as his child ever since.
+Everyone is gathered in Zürich waiting for Randy to defecate.
+Stan rushes in and reveals the truth about Bono, which the institute's leader, Sir Orloff Broloff, confirms; he reveals that he defecated Bono in 1960, and his pride was such that he raised him as his child ever since.
 Over time, Bono grew strongly indignant at being "number two", and strove to be number one in many fields; Stan realizes that this is why Bono can help many people through his humanitarian work and yet still "seem like a piece of shit."
 Broloff further reveals that Bono has grown to over 80 courics in weight and is almost six feet tall, a record that remains unmatched.
-At that moment, Randy finally produces a gigantic feces that lifts him off the toilet seat and is estimated to weigh more than 100 courics.
+At that moment, Randy finally expels a pillar of feces that lifts him off the toilet seat and is estimated to weigh more than 100 courics.
 Randy is thus proclaimed the new record holder, and an institute member lifts a recurring Emmy image off the screen and presents it to Randy by lodging it in his feces.

 Production and themes

 Parts of the plot of "More Crap" derive from the 2007 documentary The King of Kong: A Fistful of Quarters.
 The documentary follows Steve Wiebe as he tries to claim the world high score for the arcade game Donkey Kong from reigning champion Billy Mitchell.
-In the documentary, Wiebe beats the record but is suspected that his machine may have been tampered with.
+In the documentary, Wiebe beats the record but is suspected of using a machine that has been tampered with.
 To prove his gaming skills, Wiebe performs the high score in front of a live audience, before Mitchell sends in a low-quality VHS tape depicting himself achieving a higher score.
 Bono's personality in the episode is similar to the depiction of Mitchell in the documentary, including how he is allowed to play by different rules than other competitors.
 South Park creators Trey Parker and Matt Stone spoke highly of the documentary, calling it a "really well-done movie".